-- Making definitions from other packages available for use (by shorter names) in a package or class. - Explicit declaration of usage dependences on other packages.
+- Making definitions from other packages available for use (by shorter names) in a package or class. - Explicit declaration of usage dependences on other packages. - 1 import definitionname; (qualified import of top-level definition)

 An import-clause can occur in one of the following syntactic forms: